vuejsfrankfurt/vuejsfrankfurt.de/README.md

-# Welcome to Vue.js Frankfurt
+# Welcome to Vue.js Frankfurt :tada:

 Vue.js Frankfurt is a meetup community for anyone interested in Vue.js.
 Join us at one of our events to get to know our community.
 We hope to see you around!